Comparative Analysis of Weather-Based Indexes and the Actuaries Climate Index$^{TM}$ for Crop Yield Prediction and

 For soybeans, the results differ slightly from those obtained for corn and wheat.
-The best-performing model for soybeans is Model 17 (MAPE of 7.5\%).
+The best-performing model for soybeans is Model 17 (MAPE of 7.9\%).
 Unlike the findings for the other two crops, the inclusion of the wind component appears to negatively affect model performance for soybean yield.
 The performance difference between Model 12 (T90 and P) and Model 13 (T10 and P) is noteworthy.
-Model 12 achieves a MAPE of 8.2\%, while Model 13 yields a higher error of 8.9\%, indicating that warm weather extremes (T90) appear to have a stronger influence on soybean yield than cold weather extremes (T10).
-This conclusion is further supported by the performance results of Model 8 (T90: 8.4\%) and Model 9 (T10: 9.2\%).
+Model 12 achieves a MAPE of 9.0\%, while Model 13 yields a higher error of 9.1\%, indicating that warm weather extremes (T90) appear to have a stronger influence on soybean yield than cold weather extremes (T10).
+This conclusion is further supported by the performance results of Model 8 (T90: 10.0\%) and Model 9 (T10: 10.2\%).

 When analyzing the best-performing models for the three crops (Model 19 for corn and wheat, Model 17 for soybeans), it becomes clear that, alongside the temperature and precipitation components, sea-level change plays a significant role in yield prediction.
-One possible explanation for this is that variations in sea-level can impact crop productivity more broadly through mechanisms such as increased soil salinity, flooding, and the loss of agricultural land.
+This finding is also consistent with the agronomic and climate-impact literature, which document that sea-level rise can affect agricultural productivity more broadly though mechanisms such as increased soil salinity, flooding, and the loss of agricultural land \citep{r24, r72, r73}.
 Furthermore, wind appears to have a less pronounced effect on soybean yield compared to corn and wheat, likely due to the relatively short stature of soybean plants, which makes them more resistant to wind-induced damage.
 In contrast, taller crops like corn and wheat are more vulnerable to lodging\footnote{Lodging refers to the bending or collapse of crop stems, often caused by strong winds, which makes harvesting difficult.} and other wind-related stresses that can negatively impact their overall yield.